Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Model

-Small interstitials will occupy interstitial sites rather than lattice sites, so we instead track the probability that an interstitial site $\sigma$ is occupied by a small atom type $\iota$ from a set of atom types $\mathcal{I}$.
+Sufficiently small elements will occupy interstitial sites rather than lattice sites, so we instead track the probability that an interstitial site $\sigma$ is occupied by a small atom type $\iota$ from a set of atom types $\mathcal{I}$.
+For tetrahedral, octahedral, and cubic interstitial sites, the maximum radius ratio ($\text{radius of impurity} / \text{radius of host}$) for an atom to be sufficiently small is roughly $0.225$, $0.414$, and $0.154$\cite{Shackelford_2016}.
 The probability that a small impurity $\iota\in\mathcal{I}$ occupies a site $\sigma$ is then:

-where we have two enthalpic penalties, one for placing an impurity of type $\iota$ at interstitial site $\sigma$:

-and one for swapping an impurity of type $\iota'$ with an impurity of type $\iota$ at interstitial site $\sigma$: